Air Crew Medicals

 We take pride in offering a specialist range of services in a competitive, reliable and convenient way that is designed to work for you.

-- Medicals to meet EASA and CAA standards
+- Medicals to meet CAA standards

 - Medicals to meet the standards of other major international civil aviation authorities, including Australia (CASA), GACA, Canada and Mauritius